Embird Embroidery Software

 Column

-Overly long cover stitches are replaced with jump stitches ending with a short stitch.
-The program generates a center walk underlay, edge underlay and zig-zag underlay and also automatically shortens stitches in curved sections.
+Excessively long cover stitches are replaced with jump stitches ending with a short stitch.
+The program generates center walk, edge, and zig-zag underlays, and automatically shortens stitches in curved sections.

-Excessively sharp or asymmetrical corners of a satin object should not be created using a single column.
-Instead, they should be digitized as a roof, folded or split corner, as shown in the image below.
+Very sharp or asymmetrical corners of a satin object should not be created using a single column.
+Instead, they should be digitized as a roof, folded, or split corner.
 These corners are formed by separate columns and the connection objects between them.

 Column Object - Sharp Corners